 Sebaceous Filaments Vs. Blackheads

 We know oily skin, large pores, and excess sebum production makes your sebaceous filaments more visible.
 That is why most people confuse them with blackheads.

 One of the differentiating factors between sebaceous filaments and blackheads is their color.
-While the filaments have a grey or yellow color, blackheads are obviously black.
+While the filaments have a gray or yellow color, blackheads are obviously black.

 Blackheads are a result of sebum, dead skin cells, and bacteria accumulating in the pores and clogging them.
-This causes a bumpy appearance on your skin called a comedone.
+This causes bumps to appear on your skin called comedones.
 When it remains exposed to the air for some time, it turns black.

 Sebaceous filaments, on the other hand, are simply the oil lining the pores.
 You can develop blackheads through sebaceous filaments.